 The Presider concludes the prayers with a collect.
 All respond: Amen.

-CONFESSION & ABSOLUTION Adapted from resources by the Uniting Church in Australia Deacon Continuing in prayer, in these moments of stillness and silence, we reflect on the way we live our days.
+CONFESSION & ABSOLUTION

+Adapted from resources by the Uniting Church in Australia

+Deacon Continuing in prayer, in these moments of stillness and silence, we reflect on the way we live our days.

 You are invited to stand or kneel for the confession.

-Deacon Loving God, All We confess that despite our faith, we are prone to wandering and aimlessness, worry and anxiety, threat and difficulty.
+Deacon Loving God, All All We confess that despite our faith, we are prone to wandering and aimlessness, worry and anxiety, threat and difficulty.
 Despite our desire for goodness, we cause harm to ourselves and others, and to your Creation.
-Despite our yearning for you, we let fear overtake us, forgetting the one who guards and comforts us and leads us out into the paths of life.
-We are sorry and we seek forgiveness.

-Help us to live with glad and generous hearts, in your goodness and mercy that follow us, now and always.
+Despite our yearning for you, we let fear overtake us, forgetting the one who guards and comforts us and leads us out into the p We are sorry and we seek forgiveness. in your goodness and mercy that follow us, now and always.
 Amen.
 Presider Friends, we do not dwell on our wounds-for Christ has risen to heal us!
 We do not dwell on our fears and failings-for Christ has risen to restore our souls!
 God loves you dearly, has mercy on you, and forgives you your sins.

 Assembly Thanks be to God.
 Amen.